A: I have divided your question into three parts.

 - Anyone aged 64 or under can continue making super contributions to a super fund, even when retired, without having to satisfy a work test.

-2. Can an individual who has started a SMSF pension, make super contributions to that SMSF
+2. Can an individual who has started an SMSF pension, make super contributions to that SMSF

 The short answer is ‘yes’.
-If a self-managed super fund (SMSF) member is in pension mode, then an accumulation account MUST be opened to accept super contributions.
+If a self-managed super fund (SMSF) member is in pension mode, for an SMSF to be able to accept super contributions, then a separate accumulation account MUST be opened within the SMSF to accept those super contributions.
 A pension account cannot accept super contributions.